tmhoule/UpdateApps/README.md

 # UpdateApps
 Update apps by comparing versions to versions listed in this script.

+## This script has been superceded by https://github.com/tmhoule/AppUpdates and is no longer being maintained.

 ABOUT
 This script will check the version of applications installed on a workstation.
 If a newer version is available, if the application is installed and not in use, the script will update it.